INF7420/mullins-project1/wireframe/README.md

 **Navigation bar**: Link to homepage, portfolio, about me, and contact me.
 Links pop-out on hover.
 Fixed, top, 100% width.

 **Main content**: Brief “about me” paragraph.
-Then, a few recent photographs I’ve taken.
+Then, a few recent photos I’ve taken.

 **Footer**: Text; how to reach me, and a link to send me an email.